What is De-Novo scoliosis?

-There are two main types of adult scoliosis – Pre-existing (usually adolescent scoliosis), which in adulthood becomes known as Adolescent Scoliosis in Adult (ASA); and the development of a new scoliosis in adults, usually as a result of spinal degeneration which is known as Degenerative De-Novo Scoliosis (DDS) .
+There are two main types of adult scoliosis – Pre-existing (usually adolescent scoliosis), which in adulthood becomes known as Adolescent Scoliosis in Adult (ASA); and the development of a new scoliosis in adults, usually as a result of spinal degeneration which is known as Degenerative De-Novo Scoliosis (DDS).
+This page is about De-Novo scoliosis, click here to learn more about other forms of adult scoliosis.

 What causes De-Novo scoliosis?

-Degenerative scoliosis is associated with a variety of conditions.
+Degenerative scoliosis is fundamentally due to wear and tear on the spine, but it is also strongly associated with a variety of conditions.
 Osteoporosis, degenerative disk disease, compression fractures and spinal canal stenosis have all been implicated in the development of degenerative scoliosis.

 How is De-Novo scoliosis diagnosed?

-Patients with degenerative De-Novo scoliosis typically present with complaints ranging from debilitating back or lower extremity pain and spinal imbalance to incidental findings on lumbar radiographs.
+While most forms of scoliosis are not usually associated with severe pain, De-novo scoliosis is often discovered as the result of a back-pain investigation.
+Patients with degenerative De-Novo scoliosis typically present with complaints ranging from debilitating back or lower extremity pain to spinal imbalances, as well as as a response to incidental findings on lumbar radiographs.
 As usual scoliosis will be diagnosed by a combination of physical examination and X-ray or imaging techniques.
-In the case of De-Novo scoliosis, a thorough examination of the patients medical history will help to determine any underlying condition which is implemented in the development of scoliosis.
+In the case of De-Novo scoliosis, a thorough examination of the patient’s medical history will help to determine any underlying condition which is implicated in the development of scoliosis.

 Counter intuitively, the pain caused as a result of adult scoliosis is not related to the size of the curve.
 Several good studies show there is little to no relationship between the size of the curve and the intensity of pain – therefore a 20 degree and a 55 degree curve have the same chance of causing pain in an adult.
 This means that a visual observation is not always sufficient to rule out scoliosis in adults, and a professional consultation is the best approach.